-The fees for obtaining non-commercial driver's licenses, permits, and ID cards in person are listed on page 19.
+The fees for obtaining non-commercial driver's licenses, permits, and ID cards in person are listed on page 20.
 This fee schedule is not adjusted to reflect the \$5.00 discount for those who choose to renew by mail or internet.
 All DDS Customer Service Centers accept cash, checks, money orders, Visa and Mastercard credit and debit cards, and Discover and American Express credit cards

 License, permit and ID card holders are allowed one free name or address change per issuance term.
 Other changes can also be made at the time of the free name or address change at no charge.
 Any subsequent modifications require a full renewal at regular cost.
-Name changes must be in accordance with the requirements listed on page 34.
+Name changes must be in accordance with the requirements listed on page 37.

 A replacement driver's license, permit or ID card is a duplicate of the replaced document (no modifications or changes) and may be provided at a cost of \$5.00 per occurrence.
 The replacement license/permit/ID card will expire on the original expiration date.
-However, if a replacement is requested within 150 days of the original expiration date, the license/permit/ID must be renewed for a new term at full cost.
+However, if a replacement is requested within 150 days of the original expiration date (or within 30 days of the original expiration date for a motorcyle instructional permit), the license/permit/ID must be renewed for a new term at full cost.